ASRI: An Aggregated Systemic Risk Index for Cryptocurrency Markets: Discussion

 \subsection{Theoretical Implications}

 The ASRI framework makes three contributions to the systemic risk literature:

-First, it extends network-based contagion models \citep{battiston2012debtrank} to accommodate the permissionless composability characteristic of DeFi, situating cryptocurrency systemic risk within the broader complexity economics research programme that applies agent-based, network, and dynamical systems approaches to 21st-century economic challenges \citep{bednar2025jebo}.
-Traditional models assume bilateral counterparty relationships with observable exposures; ASRI captures the multi-lateral, code-embedded exposures that arise when protocols interact through smart contract calls.
+First, it adapts the channel-decomposition perspective of the connectedness and contagion-measurement literature \citep{battiston2012debtrank} to the permissionless composability characteristic of DeFi, situating cryptocurrency systemic risk within the broader complexity economics research programme that applies agent-based, network, and dynamical systems approaches to 21st-century economic challenges \citep{bednar2025jebo}.
+We stress that this is an adaptation of measurement perspective, not a theoretical extension of network contagion models: the linear composite treats the system as a portfolio of separable risks rather than as a coupled dynamical network (see ``On the Choice of Linear Aggregation'' below).
+Traditional network models assume bilateral counterparty relationships with observable exposures; ASRI is designed with the multi-lateral, code-embedded exposures of smart-contract composability in view, though the current backtest proxies rather than directly measures these composability exposures (the inter-channel correlation input is held at a constant default).

-Second, it formalizes the DeFi-TradFi transmission channel through stablecoin reserve composition.
-As stablecoins have accumulated significant Treasury positions, they create a direct link between Federal Reserve monetary policy and DeFi liquidity conditions---a channel absent from existing crypto risk measures.
+Second, it \emph{proxies} the DeFi-TradFi transmission channel: the Contagion sub-index is built from TradFi-stress indicators (Treasury/VIX/yield-curve) rather than from a directly measured DeFi-TradFi exposure.
+As stablecoins have accumulated significant Treasury positions, they create a potential link between Federal Reserve monetary policy and DeFi liquidity conditions that existing crypto risk measures do not track---though ASRI captures this link through a macro proxy, not a realised interconnection measurement.

-Third, it operationalizes regulatory opacity as a quantifiable risk factor.
+Third, it operationalises regulatory opacity as a quantifiable risk factor.
 While traditional finance assumes regulatory disclosure requirements, crypto markets feature substantial opacity about custody arrangements, reserve composition, and counterparty relationships.
 The Opacity sub-index provides a systematic framework for incorporating this uncertainty into risk assessment.